What is the County Committee and what is a County Committee Member?

 Members of the Democratic County Committee are able to influence the goals and direction of their local Democratic Party.

 Mini-Convention.
 The Mini-Convention is held every year where there is an election, usually in March.
 In this, the County Committee convenes to vote on a recommendation to the Chair for an official endorsement for the County, State, and Congressional primary candidates.
 At the convention, each candidate gives a speech asking the committee to back them.
 You have the opportunity to influence the direction of the Democratic Party.
+The non-convention rules can be viewed here.

 Finding Democrats to Run for Office.
 One way a County Committee person can influence an election is to find and inspire Democrats to run for office.
 Look for people who are leaders in your community, who are interested in a specific local issue, or who are interested in politics.
 You can work with your Municipal Chair, local Democratic Club, and County Organization to recruit candidates to run for office.